Greenlane Reconstruction Phases 2 & 3

 As part of this project, will there be consideration for (as a minimum) a signalized crossing of Greenlane at Cedarbrook?
 With the increased projected volume of traffic along the Greenlane Corridor, it will be key to have facilities inline with our active transportation to facilitate safe crossing of Greenland to provide better access between the new buildings, eventual Go Station and shops to the exiting Cedarbrook neighbourhood and the well used Konkle Creek path.

-Brent asked 7 months ago
+Brent asked about 1 year ago

 Thank you for your question.
 It is not anticipated that a full traffic signal will be warranted at the intersection of Cedarbrook Lane and Greenlane Road.
 However, a formalized pedestrian crossover (PXO) will be required somewhere in the area of Konkle Creek Trail and Cedarbrook Lane.
 It is yet to be determined what level of PXO will be installed and residents will have an opportunity to comment on the location at a future public meeting.